 The Girl Scout History Project is operated by historian and political scientist Ann Robertson.
 It is independent of the Girl Scout Council of the Nation’s Capital although blog posts often feature events or memorabilia from the Nation’s Capital collection.

-6 responses to “Program Centers”
+6 responses to “History Center”

 1. When will more workshops be offered?
 What weekend each month is it opened?